 Management has continued to address upgrading agency IT support infrastructure and cyber security protections.
 ARC continues emphasis and action on full implementation of ARC.net, its grant management system, which provides online availability and control of operational information.
-Management continued to contract with outside vendors providing IT.
+Management continued to contract for IT support.